 However, most clots during an ablation come from RF charring.
 The heat from an RF catheter chars the heart tissue.
 Some of the char breaks off and becomes a clot.
 This problem has been minimized over the years by the use of irrigated tip catheters and the administering of heavy-duty anticoagulants like heparin during the ablation.
 The skill and expertise of the doctor also play an important role.
 But even in the best of hands, accidents can still happen.

 Your chances of developing a clot during an ablation vary according to the institution and doctor.
-(You should ask about this the medical center or EP’s rate of clots forming when considering an ablation.)
+(You should ask about the medical center’s or EP’s rate of clots forming when considering an ablation.)
 For example, the Bordeaux Group in 2010 reported an embolic event (stroke) rate of 0.2%.

 With the newer technique of CryoBalloon (freezing) ablation, there is no charring and theoretically no risk of developing a clot from charring.